theodorosploumis/drupal-best-practices/README.md

 #### 4.8 Third party libraries
 - Before adding an external library/dependency check if it is already available [on Core](http://cgit.drupalcode.org/drupal/tree/core/core.libraries.yml).
+- Many well known `dev` related PHP packages are already included on [drupal/core-dev](https://packagist.org/packages/drupal/core-dev) so you may require only this package instead of several others.
 - Prefer tiny and specific libraries.
 - Check the library popularity on its official repository.
 Avoid libraries with no traffic at all.
 - If multiple release sources (eg packagist, apt-get etc) are available for the library prefer GitHub which is most of the times the development source.